gmhislop/flex-rit/Readme.md

-# Introduction
+# Introduction FlexRit

-FlexRit, a vehicle journey registration application that allows the end user to easily and quickly enter and keep track of kilometers traveled by car.
+FlexRit, is a vehicle journey registration application that allows the end user to easily and quickly enter and keep track of kilometers traveled by car.
 By using this application, the end user can manually enter all trips made during a work period.
 After entering the departure and arrival address, a calculation is automatically made of the total kilometers traveled.
 The purpose of this application is to collect the entered data and convert it into a clear report, so that this could be used for the end user's own administration.

 ### This project built using Java and the following tools: